 - C6.1 The Auditor shall obtain documentation from the collection law firm that describes the process established by the firm to conform to this Standard, determine if the process is reasonable to ensure timely transmittal of the requested documents, verify the process was followed within the dates of the Audit Period, and document their findings in the report. - (C7) Consumer & Regulatory Complaints.
-A collection law firm shall transmit to a client within five (5) business days, or such shorter period agreed to between the parties, copies of any written complaints, subpoenas, or civil investigative demands (CIDs) received by the law firm on one of the client's accounts, including complaints filed with the CFPB, FTC, state consumer regulatory agencies, and state and federal attorneys general.
+A collection law firm shall transmit to a client within five three (53) business days, or such shorter period agreed to between the parties, copies of any written complaints, subpoenas, or nonconfidential civil investigative demands (CIDs) received by the law firm on one of the client's accounts, including complaints filed with the CFPB, FTC, state consumer regulatory agencies, and state and federal attorneys general.
+Generalized CIDs, that do not relate to a specific client, are exempt from this requirement.